-Brick-and-mortar shops and ecommerce stores alike, small businesses need to market themselves on the web.
+Brick-and-mortar shops, startups, and ecommerce stores alike, small businesses need to market themselves on the web.
 Here are a few website examples doing it right.

 We've collected 21 small business websites — all built in Webflow — to show you that regardless of the products you offer, Webflow is the right platform for your business website.

 In no particular order, here are a few inspiring business websites built in Webflow:

 It's easy to make fun of influencer marketing — we've all seen the Fyre Festival docs by now, right?
 But the shallow aspects of social media shouldn’t diminish the impact influencer marketing can have.
 There are plenty of authentic influencers who promote brands and their products.
 Traackr vets influencers and helps brands tap into their marketing powers in the right way.